Allankw-dev/bank-program/README.md

 Aspiring Software Developer
 GitHub: https://github.com/Allankw-dev

-This project is open-source and available under the MIT License.
+This project is open-source and available under the MIT License..